alexch/codelikethis/public/lessons/learn_to_code_with_javascript/variables.md

 Changing a variable (using ASSIGNMENT) just changes the name of an object.
 It does *not* change the data inside the object.

-This is analogous to a label being removed from one box and placed on a different box.
+This is analogous to removing a label from one box and placing it on a different box.

+**Tip:** Did you get an `Identifier 'color' has already been declared` error?
+Try again without the `let`, or exit and relaunch `node`.

 # Many pointers can point to the same thing